mohamedmamdouh22/Youth-care/README.md

 1- Login Page
 2- News Page
 3- Solidarity Request Page
-### Note: For V1 Only Admins can edit on website or publish lately news
+### Note: For V1 Only ADMINS can edit on website or publish lately news
 ### Coming Versions will provide more features